 Differentiating Between Skin Infections & COVID Symptoms

-While a lot of these symptoms could also strike when you have a skin infection or allergy, be on the lookout for the progression of the symptoms.
+While a lot of these symptoms could also strike when you have a skin infection or allergy, be on the lookout for the progression of COVID-19 symptoms.

 Depending on your symptoms, get tested and follow the proper guidelines.